Cruzh3r2107/EECS-113-Final-Project/README.md

 The CIMIS API offers extra meteorological data for enhanced climate control, and the system uses temperature and humidity sensors to monitor the indoor environment.
 By calculating the energy consumption and related costs of the HVAC system, the BMS combines energy consumption monitoring.
-Users can use buttons to change the desired temperature, and an LCD screen shows realtime feedback.
+Users can use buttons to change the desired temperature, and an LCD screen shows real-time feedback.

 Additionally, the system manages door/window sensor events.
 It recognizes changes in the open or closed condition of doors and windows, which may have an impact on how well the HVAC system